-Everyone is welcome to visit the public service locations of California State Library to access our collections and resources.
-With a State Library Card, California state government officials and employees may also borrow most State Library books, magazines and journals as well as remotely access the Library’s online resources.
-Members of the general public may inquire about borrowing materials from the State Library through their local public library.
+Everyone is welcome to visit the public service locations of the California State Library to access our collections and resources.
+With a State Library card, California state government officials and employees may also borrow most State Library books, magazines and journals as well as remotely access the Library’s online resources.
+Members of the general public may request some materials from the State Library through interlibrary lending at their local public library.
 Rare and fragile materials are not loaned and must be viewed in the State Library.

 The California State Library provides the following services and products to its patrons to help connect them to California's past, present and future:

-Learn about the free services and vast, searchable catalog available to eligible readers through our online directory of services and information about the Braille and Talking Book Library.
+Learn about the rich and extensive collection of audio and braille books available at no cost to eligible readers through about the Braille and Talking Book Library.